DevTexRanger/clientassessmentalertsystem/README.md

 ## Project Files

-- `ClientAssessmentSchedule.xlsm`: Main Excel file with client data and embedded macro
+- `ClientAssessmentSchedule.xlsm`: Main Excel file with client data and embedded macro (consists of 5 sheets: AssessmentTypes (for use with data validation), Sheet1-Sheet4 (denoting each of the 4 case workers))
 - Optional: `RunAssessmentAlerts.vbs` (if you want to launch silently via Task Scheduler)

 ---

-## Excel Sheet Layout
+## Excel Sheet Layout (Sheets1-Sheets4)

 | Column               | Type         | Description                                         |
 |----------------------|--------------|-----------------------------------------------------|